-What is a HubSpot CMS Module?
+What is a HubSpot Module?

 You can create your own custom modules for anything you can think of.
 Want a listing of videos that open a pop-up when you click on them?
 Or how about a FAQ accordion that can change colors and fonts depending on the business unit?
 All of these things can be created, using input data fields and some HTML CSS JS to style this content.

-Step 1 – Create New Module
+Step 1 – Create New HubSpot Custom Module

-First in the top header navigation go to Marketing > Design Tools.
-Then right click on a folder in the left sidebar for the location you would like your module to be saved at.
+First, in the top header navigation, go to Marketing > Design Tools.
+Then right-click on a folder in the left sidebar for the location you would like your module to be saved at.
 Click on “New file in [your folder name]”

 Then Choose Module from the file type dropdown menu

-Step 2 – Module Settings
+Step 2 – Edit HubSpot Module Settings

-Next you will see a settings panel appear with various options. below is a short description of each of these options.
+Next, you will see a settings panel appear with various options. below is a short description of each of these options.

-Module content scope
+HubSpot Module content scope

-If someone edits the module do you want it to apply to all instances of the module being used across your entire site?
+If someone edits the module, do you want it to apply to all instances of the module being used across your entire site?
 If so, choose the global option.
 If not, choose the local option that makes each module instance unique and independent of other pages.

 This is the name of the module used in the file system.
 You can use spaces but I often use a developer style naming convention of lowercase and hyphens for spaces.
 This just helps keep things consistent.